Spinozaaa/Graph-Embedding-on-Prediction-of-Organic-Reaction-Outcomes/README.md

 # Deep Learning Project
+## Graph Embedding on Prediction of Organic Reaction Outcomes
 Chemical reaction prediction is an important branch in the field of computational chemistry and is computationally intractable.
 It includes continuous embedding and generation of molecular graphs, and the former one is previously approached by some traditional graph embedding algorithms or message passing neural network, a classical graph neural network(GNN).